dimitri-nicolo/calico/master/reference/advanced/etcd-rbac/kubernetes-advanced.md

 ---
-title: Advanced etcd segmentation for CNX
+title: Advanced etcd segmentation for Tigera Secure EE
 ---

 This document describes advanced segmentation of the etcd roles to limit